 A broken collarbone can not only be extremely painful, but it can cause great disruption in your everyday life.
 You may not be able to work until it heals, and the cost of treatment and care can be astounding.
 Don’t allow someone else’s recklessness wreck your financial and physical future.
 Call us today for a free consultation to learn your injury compensation rights.
 You deserve the best treatment and care available.
 Let us be your support—call today to see how we can help you, your family, and your future.

 Help your friends and family learn how to identify a collision-induced collarbone fracture.
-Please, share this page on Facebook, Twitter, and Google Plus to ensure your loved ones get the proper care and support they need after a car wreck.
+Please, share this page on Facebook, Twitter, and Google Plus to ensure your loved ones get the proper care and support they need after a car accident.